mindfreakthemon-archive/jquery-ajax-hijacking/README.md

 # Why the heck would you do this to us?
 Why not.
 Also, this script should be (in theory) fully transparent, you could just comment scripts that activate hijacking and everything will be old school again.
-So yeah, if you use ajax